 Missing business features: No S Pen support, foldable phones still aren’t laptop replacements (yet)

-The Z Fold 2's large main screen seems made for the S Pen, found on the Samsung'sand .
+The Z Fold 2’s large main screen seems made for the S Pen, found on the Samsung’s Galaxy Note 20 and Tab S7.
 Unfortunately, the Z Fold does not have S Pen support.
-Given Samsung positioning the Z Fold 2 as a device that helps today's professionals bridge work and play, S Pen support would be a worthwhile addition.
-And as someone who has used and really likes the S Pen support on both the and , I hope Samsung adds it to the next version of the Fold.
+Given Samsung positioning the Z Fold 2 as a device that helps today’s professionals bridge work and play, S Pen support would be a worthwhile addition.
+And as someone who has used and really likes the S Pen support on both the Note 10 and Tab S7 Plus, I hope Samsung adds it to the next version of the Fold.